chingu-x/chingu.io/CONTRIBUTING.md

 ```
 src/components/
-├── ui/        # Headless primitives (Base UI wrappers, low-level building blocks)
+├── ui/        # Base UI primitives (shadcn components, Base UI, low-level building blocks)
-├── shared/    # Composed components that combine ui/ primitives (e.g. ActionButton)
+├── shared/    # Composed components (Shared across pages, e.g. ActionButton)
-└── layout/    # Full structural components (e.g. Navbar, MenuContent)
+└── layout/    # Full structural components (e.g. Navbar, Footer)
 ```

 **Always build at the correct tier.** A reusable button belongs in `shared/`, not `layout/`.
-A one-off page section belongs in `layout/`, not `shared/`.
+A layout component like Navbar or Footer belongs in `layout/`.
 Never skip tiers — don't reach into `ui/` from `layout/` when a `shared/` component already does what you need.

 ### Data & Types